yubrajbhoi/termux-python/Doc/library/ctypes.rst

    >>>

-If you want to avoid the :func:`ord("x") <ord>` calls above, you can set the :attr:`~_FuncPtr.argtypes` attribute, and the second argument will be converted from a single character Python bytes object into a C char:
+If you want to avoid the :func:`ord("x") <ord>` calls above, you can set the :attr:`~_CFuncPtr.argtypes` attribute, and the second argument will be converted from a single character Python bytes object into a C char:

 .. doctest::